KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 After deployment, go to your resource group in Azure and select your Static Web Application (`cipp-swa-xxxx` if using click-to-deploy).
 Select **Role Management** and invite the users you want.
 Currently CIPP supports three roles, `reader`, `editor`, and `admin`.
 Further information on the roles and how to assign these is on the [Roles](../roles/) page.

+## Enable Run From Package mode for better performance and lower costs

+1. Go to CIPP
+1. Visit each page you want to save the contents of, e.g. Standards, Intune Templates, Applications, Alerts, Visiting the page automatically migrates the data to Azure Tables.
+1. Go to Settings -> Backend
+1. Click on "Function app Configuration"
+1. Click on "New Application Setting"
+1. Add an application setting with the name "WEBSITE_RUN_FROM_PACKAGE" and the value "1"
+1. Click Save at the top
+1. Click on Deployment Center
+1. Click on "Disconnect"
+1. Select the source "Github"
+1. Login if required
+1. Select the Organisation, Repository, and Branch you want for your CIPP-API.
+Click on "Add a worklow".
+Do not change any other settings.
+1. Click save at the top.
+1. Restart the Function App

 ## Adding a Custom Domain Name

 :::tip Why setup a custom domain?